 We are asking parents to please remind their children to wash their hands before and after travelling.

-We are also asking you to please remind your children that they will need to keep 2 metres apart when waiting for their bus to arrive.
+We are also asking you to please encourage your children to keep 2 metres apart when waiting for their bus to arrive.

 Buses will be boarded one at a time keeping a safe distance between passengers, and the vacant seat at the rear of the bus must be used first.
 When disembarking, again pupils must do this one at a time keeping 2 metres apart, starting with the most forward seats first, working back in turn to the rear seats (so that pupils walking down the aisle do not pass any other seated pupils).
 These rules apply for both inbound and outbound journeys.

-Remember pupils should NOT travel if they are feeling unwell, particularly if they have symptoms of COVID-19, or they live in a household with someone who has symptoms of COVID-19 or has tested positive to COVID-19 in the past 10 days.
+Remember pupils should NOT travel if they are feeling unwell, particularly if they have symptoms of COVID-19.
 If any pupils become ill while at school, their parents will be contacted to take them home.

 Application process remains unchanged.
 You can apply online.